Neroli: Use

 Neroli is one of the most widely used floral oils in perfumery.
-Like many raw materials, neroli can cause sensitisation due to a high content of aromatic terpenes; e.g., linalool, limonene, farnesol, geraniol and citral.
-It blends well with any citrus oil, various floral absolutes, and most of the synthetic components available on the market.
+Like many raw materials, neroli can cause sensitisation due to a high content of aromatic terpenes; e.g., linalool, limonene, farnesol, geraniol, and citral.
+It blends well with any citrus oil, various floral absolutes, and most synthetic components available on the market.

 It also has a limited use in flavorings.
 Neroli oil is reportedly one of the ingredients in the closely guarded secret recipe for the Coca-Cola soft drink.
 It is a flavoring ingredient of open source cola recipes, although some variants consider it as optional, owing to the high cost.